What is a Perfusionist?

-In some hospitals, perfusionists place and manage patients on ventricular assist devices as bridge to recovery or heart transplantation and support patients receiving lung or liver transplants, and can also be involved in obtaining cardiothoracic donor organs for transplantation.
+In some hospitals, perfusionists place and manage patients on ventricular assist devices as a bridge to recovery or heart transplantation, and support patients receiving lung or liver transplants.
+They can also be involved in obtaining cardiothoracic donor organs for transplantation.

 Adult surgical procedures that purfusionists are involved in may include: